Fed up of Secret Santa? Want alternative ideas that are just as fun and better for the environment?

 If you feel the same way, here are some suggestions for alternatives to secret santa, which are just as fun, won’t cost much and are better for the environment!

 1. All pay to do an experience together instead!

 Instead of Secret Santa, do an activity together.
 In these Covid times, it might not be practical to do something in person, but perhaps you could do something fun together online.
 For example an online quiz, bake along, event or course.
-My sustainable gift wrap course could be a festive and fun thing to do together .
+My sustainable gift wrap course is only £15 and could be a festive and fun thing to do together .

 When it is practical, perhaps you could go bowling.
 Or visit somewhere like an Upside Down House – it is a Secret Santa priced £5 and under (depending on the day and where it is) to get in, is a bit of a laugh and would make for some fun photos!

 2. Do a charity collection for a food bank

 Swap buying mindless tat for spending £5 each on food, household items and treats that you can take to your local food bank.
 Check what types of things the food bank needs and can accept before you buy.
 No wrapping required for this one!
 Read more about food banks and what to give them in this post by the UK Money Bloggers about their reverse advent calendar project.
 You could combine doing a collection/ reverse advent with one of the other ideas on this list too.

 Have you heard of Ungifted Secret Santa?
 It is a website which arranges an alternative Secret Santa experience!
 It is free to use and most of the gift ideas won’t cost you a penny.